Nicolaskn95/FreeCodeCamp/solução_para_repo_novo_no_git.md

 We'll be discussing two possible ways of fixing this error in the sections that follow.

-How to Fix the error: failed to push some refs to Error in Git We can fix the error: failed to push some refs to [remote repo] error in Git using the  git pull origin [branch] or git pull --rebase origin [branch] commands.
+How to Fix the error: failed to push some refs to Error in Git We can fix the error: failed to push some refs to [remote repo] error in Git using the  git pull origin [branch] or git pull --rebase origin [^branch] commands.
 In most cases, the latter fixes the error.

 Let's go over how you can use the commands above.